vb-consulting/Norm.net/Documentation/reference/options.md

 });
 ```

+---

 ### DbCommandCallback

-- Set the command callback function that will be executed before every command execution and pass the created [`DbCommand`](https://learn.microsoft.com/en-us/dotnet/api/system.data.common.dbcommand) object as parameter:
+- Set the **command callback function** that will be executed before every command execution and pass the created [`DbCommand`](https://learn.microsoft.com/en-us/dotnet/api/system.data.common.dbcommand) object as a parameter.

 - This option has the following signature: